burlachenkok/exploring-python3/python3-note.md

     print(sign(x))
 ```

-You can also define variadic functions, like this:
+You can also define variadic functions like this:

 ```python
 def hello(*names, **kwargs):